 With this magnification, there’s enough you can view during the day as long as you are able to carry the binoculars with you.
 For birdwatchers, if you pick a spot with the view over an area where birds are often present, this can overcome the need of normal binoculars as with this magnification you can carry on observations the same way as with a spotting scope but with both of your eyes.

 You need a tripod even for any terrestrial observations.
-You can observe any distant scenes or objects, ships on the sea, sports from afar, plane spotting etc. If you like plane spotting, the Celestron Skymaster 25×100 is amazing, and here I am talking from my own experience of using them.
+You can observe any distant scenes or objects, ships on the sea, sports from afar, plane spotting etc. If you like plane spotting, the Celestron Skymaster 25×100 (Amazon link) is amazing, and here I am talking from my own experience of using them.

 Understanding the objective lens diameter of 100mm